-As Liquefied Natural Gas (LNG) continues to grow as an energy source globally, it is vital that both suppliers and users ensure that rigorous standards and measurement methods are applied to avoid the risks of mismeasurement which lead to costly disputes.
+As Liquefied Natural Gas (LNG) continues to grow as an energy source globally, it is vital that both suppliers and users ensure that rigorous standards and measurement methods are applied to avoid the risks of mismeasurement.

 EffecTech® is at the forefront of LNG quality measurement techniques and would like to work with partners in industry to develop LNG gas quality measurement standards.